 The act of torture is a critical public health issue in the international community.
 Torture perpetrators’ goal is to ultimately send a message of fear to the larger community.
 Torture victims and their larger communities experience serious medical conditions, and trauma symptoms.
 Acts of torture perpetuate when a deep lack of accountability exists.
 The Boston University Forensic Medical Evaluation Group has built medical-legal collaborations to document the effects of torture which in turn can be used to seek justice for the client.

-The Boston University Forensic Medical Evaluation Group (FMEG) is a service for asylum seekers and others requiring documentation of prior ill-treatment.
-This innovative program is part of the Department of Medicine, the School of Public Health and GLP, FMEG offers evaluation and documentation of physical and psychological evidence of torture and abuse in a supportive and collaborative environment while working closely with attorneys.
+The Boston University Forensic Medical Evaluation Group (FMEG), founded by Dr. Sondra Crosby and Dr. Elizabeth Burke, is a service for asylum seekers requiring documentation of prior ill treatment.
+Part of the Department of Medicine, the School of Public Health and GLP, FMEG offers evaluation and documentation of physical and psychological evidence of torture and abuse in a supportive, and collaborative environment while working closely with attorneys.